Before the Semester Begins

 |Refund Schedule||Refund Rate|

 |Weeks 5-8||25 percent|

 After the eighth week of the semester, there is no credit.

 For a medical withdrawal in which the student is disabled for the remainder of the semester as certified by a legally qualified physician, a credit is given for the prorated (unused) portion of semester fees (prorated).

-In the event the College takes a recess from classes during a pandemic, students will continue to be enrolled.
+In the event the University takes a recess from classes during a pandemic, students will continue to be enrolled.
 There would be no credit for the semester charges for tuition, room or board unless a student officially withdraws.
 In those cases, the credit would be based on which week in the semester the student officially withdraws.

 Refunds and Financial Aid